selfmd/docs/docs/deep-dive/encryption.md

 5. Each message is encrypted with `XChaCha20-Poly1305(messageKey, nonce, plaintext)`.

-**Forward secrecy:** Compromising current keys does not expose past messages (old DH private keys are deleted).
+Forward secrecy: compromising current keys does not expose past messages (old DH private keys are deleted).

-**Break-in recovery:** Even if an attacker compromises current state, the next DH ratchet step generates fresh keys from a new DH exchange, locking the attacker out of future messages.
+Break-in recovery: if an attacker compromises current state, the next DH ratchet step generates fresh keys from a new DH exchange, locking the attacker out of future messages.

-## Key Hierarchy
+## Key hierarchy

 ```
 Agent Identity